We Are NCAA-Approved

 Supporting College-Bound Athletes

-DAOF is a flexible virtual schooling option for student-athletes, allowing them to complete their coursework from anywhere on their own time.
+DAOF is a virtual schooling option for student-athletes, allowing them to complete their coursework from anywhere.
 As an NCAA-approved online public school, we proudly stand by our athletes and guide them toward academic and athletic success throughout high school and beyond.

 What is the NCAA?

 The NCAA is an organization dedicated to the well-being and success of college athletes.
-The NCAA is composed of several member schools that award nearly $3.5 billion in athletic scholarships every year and provide vast support to help student-athletes graduate.
+The NCAA comprises several member schools that award nearly $3.5 billion in athletic scholarships yearly and provide vast support to help student-athletes graduate.

 The NCAA consists of three divisions.